leon-matthews/WDDX/README.txt

 =======

 The API follows the example given by the json, pickle, and marshall modules.
-You can see lots more examples in the test folder, including sequence and mapping types.
+You can see lots more examples in the test folder, including recursive sequence and mapping types.

 >>> import wddx
 >>> xml = """